 Federal Grand Jury Criminal Indictments Announced

-TULSA, OK—The results of the November 2013 federal grand jury were announced today by Danny C. Williams, Sr., United States Attorney for the Northern District of Oklahoma.
+TULSA, OK—The results of the December 2015 Federal Grand Jury were announced today by Danny C. Williams Sr., United States Attorney for the Northern District of Oklahoma.

-The following named individuals have been charged with a federal crime or crimes by the return of an indictment by the grand jury.
-The return of an indictment is a method of informing the defendant of alleged violations which must be proven in a court of law beyond a reasonable doubt to overcome the defendant’s presumption of innocence.
+The following individuals have been charged with violations of United States law in indictments returned by the Grand Jury.
+The return of an indictment is a method of informing a defendant of alleged federal crimes which must be proven in a court of law beyond a reasonable doubt to overcome a defendant’s presumption of innocence.